amperity/amperity-docs/amperity_reference/source/stitch.rst

 .. _stitch-pairwise-comparison-none:

-No conflicts
+Non-match
 ++++++++++++++++++++++++++++++++++++++++++++++++++

 .. stitch-pairwise-comparison-none-start

-A no conflict score is applied to records in which core profile data between records does not match or when a separation key is present for both pairs and the associated values are conflicting.
+A non-matching score is applied to records in which core profile data between records does not match or when a separation key is present for both pairs and the associated values are conflicting.

 .. stitch-pairwise-comparison-none-end

 .. image:: ../../images/howitworks-stitch-pairwise-07-none.png
    :width: 600 px
-   :alt: No conflicts between two records.
+   :alt: Non-matching scores between two records.
    :align: left
    :class: no-scaled-link

 .. stitch-pairwise-comparison-none-diagram-context-start

-This example shows no conflicts between two records.
+This example shows non-matching scores between two records.

 .. stitch-pairwise-comparison-none-diagram-context-end